DanMyers300/Emler/README.md

 # Emler_Automation
-Playing with automation at emler
+Playing with automation at Emler